RebelToolbox/RebelDocumentation/tutorials/performance/gpu_optimization.rst

 meshes in real-time is prohibitively expensive.
 The costs of joining them quickly exceeds any benefits as the number of triangles grows per mesh.
 A much better alternative is to **join meshes ahead of time** (static meshes in relation to each other).
-This can either be done by artists, or programmatically within Godot.
+This can either be done by artists, or programmatically within Rebel Engine.

 There is also a cost to batching together objects in 3D.
 Several objects rendered as one cannot be individually culled.
 An entire city that is off-screen